ministryofjustice/laa-sonarqube-reusable-scripts/README.md

 ## Introduction

 This repository is meant to hold SonarQube scripts to facilitate developer workflow in CI.
 When using SonarQube's community edition, there are several limitations to a good CI workflow.
-Added features such as pull `request decoration` can either be accessed through plugins or developer edition +.
+Added features such as `pull-request decoration` can either be accessed through plugins or developer edition +.
 These scripts serve as an interim solution to bridge the gap in that functionality.

 ## Ownership